Heidi Quicksilver

 Heidi has significant expertise in Digital Asset Management and helped our organization tremendously.
 Her in-depth knowledge to organize taxonomies, define the upload process and how to add search terms makes her invaluable in establishing the repository.

-We were lucky to have her, and I can strongly endorse her skills!
+We were lucky to have her, and I can strongly endorse her skills!-Ken Winell

 -Piper Wynn Severance